unwiredben/RantDocs/content/documentation.md

 title: Documentation
 ----

-## Documentation
+# Documentation

 Welcome to the documentation for Rant!
 Here you'll find information on how all the different parts of Rant work.
-If you're just starting out, check out the [tutorial](/tutorial.html).

 ## Table of Contents
+---
 * [Introduction](#introduction)
 * [Tags](#tags)
 * [Blocks](#blocks)